Dates and Time

 In the group you might practice:

-- Naming what you see about how power dynamics shape group interactions
+- Naming what you see about power dynamics

 - Experimenting with new behaviors to get the results you want